DoF-6413/chargedUp/chargedUp/docs/notes.md

 - Imported the vision and drivetrain systems and the smartdashboard
 - made an if statement saying to turn at .5  until it sees the target which was set to the cone and once it sees the cone it will go straight towards it at -.5 when Y is pressed on the controller
 - made public PhotonPipelineResult results = new PhotonPipelineResult() because the program was crashing on run  and we needed to set a default value on results pipeline

+# 2-1-23

+## Nancy
+- Made a new branch for auto that gets out of community zone and balances on charging station
+- New command called autoBalance
+- Command runs robot if position is < 1.3 else turns
+- Things to do still: correct code because position can be neg, make command run when a button is pressed, finish adding logic for robot to turn and balance